 It was a moment that changed his life and rattled the emotions of millions of Americans.
 It ran in more than 150 newspapers worldwide.
 Dan Rather highlighted the image, and James Blake Miller himself, on the CBS Evening News.
 It instantly becomes known as the Marlboro Marine photo.

 And all these years later the picture is still bounding about the internet, popping up here and there.
 Sarah Palin posted it to her Facebook page to protest college students protesting tuition hikes.
-Memes both honorable and nefarious frame Miller, sadly without any context, and with no say from the man himself.
+Memes both honorable and nefarious frame James Blake Miller, sadly without any context, and with no say from the man himself.

 Here are his own words, on what was going on when Sinco’s flashbulb gleamed and how it becomes a Marlboro Marine.

-“My nerves were so shook up.
+“My nerves were so shaken up.
 I felt like I was in some kind of catatonic state — like I couldn’t move, I couldn’t think.
 I couldn’t blink.
 I couldn’t show no facial expression.”